Commercial Properties, Value and Costs

 - Is the council really transferring £2bn worth of its existing property?

 - Where did the £2bn figure come from?

-- Which properties from the commercial portfolio will be affected?
+- Which properties from the commercial portfolio would be affected?

 - What is the current or latest money value of those properties currently designated as Commercial Portfolio?

-- What will happen to the tenants of the council’s commercial portfolio?
+- What would happen to the tenants of the council’s commercial portfolio?

-- Will the council’s community buildings be transferred into the development vehicle?
+- Would the council’s community buildings be transferred into the development vehicle?

 - Which properties do the council own?

 - What is the total value of all the council's land and buildings?

 - What has the council spent on the Haringey Development vehicle so far?